 Vegan Roasted Carrot Soup

 What I love about this soup, is simply everything!
-It’s nutrient packed, affordable, encompasses minimal ingredients, the Ras El Hanout seasoning is a game changer (highly recommend), it’s rich, creamy, has a gorgeous hue, captures the essence of fall, and is even non vegan approved. (husband loved it)
+It’s nutrient packed, affordable, encompasses minimal ingredients, the Ras El Hanout seasoning is a game changer (highly recommend), it’s rich, creamy, a way to stretch your veggies, great for salvaging spoiling produce, has a gorgeous hue, captures the essence of fall, and is even non vegan approved. (husband loved it)

 If you’re looking for that effortless modern vegan soup, you have to try my recipe for Roasted Carrot Soup!!